Gay man receives homophobic death threats after moving neighbour’s bin

 This constant back and forth continued for weeks until it disappeared for good at the weekend - prompting Josh to move to communal bins outside the block in an ultimately unsuccessful effort to find it.

-They were not returned exactly how they were, something with Josh believes led to a neighbour sending him the abusive letter.
+They were not returned exactly how they were, something which Josh believes led to a neighbour sending him the abusive letter.

-He has reported the incident to Greater Manchester Police which confirmed that it “is aware of this incident and following a number of lines of enquiry”.
+He has reported the incident to Greater Manchester Police, which confirmed that it “is aware of this incident and following a number of lines of enquiry”.

 Speaking about the abuse, he said: “It has tainted the flat for me.
 There were a few things beforehand and looking at this note I may speak to the landlady and say ‘I know the contract’s for 12 months but it feels to me like it’s not working out’.